-- 6. In addition to any state required license fee, each operator of a tourist rooming house shall provide Columbia County with an annual fee and an annual report on a form furnished by the County to enable the County to confirm compliance with any conditions of approval, the standards of this chapter and any state reporting requirements. - 7.
+- 4. The availability of the tourist rooming house to the public shall not be advertised on site. - 5.
+Must be licensed by the State of Wisconsin. - 6.
+In addition to any state required license fee, each operator of a tourist rooming house approved under this Code or determined to be a legal nonconforming use shall provide Columbia County with an annual fee and an annual report on a form furnished by the County to enable the County to confirm compliance with any conditions of approval, the standards of this chapter and any state reporting requirements. - 7.
 The Conditional Use Permit shall not be transferable to another owner. - 8.
 Conditional use permit may be subject to revocation or alteration if the Planning and Zoning Committee finds that these standards or the standards for all conditional use permits in Section 16-150-070D are not being met.